 “I was talking with Corey after the game and he said, ‘I don’t think I’ll ever do that again,’ ” Reardan coach Ed Shields said.

 Moos stands out on the court.
 Her passion for the game was developed at an early age.

 “I’ve been playing basketball for as long as I can remember,” said Moos, a junior.

 She learned to love the game through her two older sisters and her older brother.
 Her father, Rich Moos – a 1975 graduate of Reardan High School – had 3-year-old Kelsey out on the court with her right hand in her pocket, working on her off-hand dribbling.

 “You didn’t have to tell Kelsey to go out and practice,” said Rich, whose cousin is Bill Moos, the athletics director at Washington State.
 “You can’t force a kid, they just want to do it.
 And Kelsey wanted to do it.”

 Moos honed her skills as a member of the Northwest Blazers, an elite AAU team that plays against some of the best teams in the nation.

-At Reardan, Moos shines bright.
+At Reardan, Moos shines brightly.
 Fresh off a 55-42 win over Toutle Lake in last year’s state title game, Moos has led the Indians to a 24-0 record so far this year.
-Moos is averaging 17 points per game and Reardan has won its game by an average of 35 points.
+Moos is averaging 17 points per game and Reardan has won its games by an average of 35 points.